m-mizutani/octap/README.md

    - Display URLs for failed workflows so you can quickly investigate
    - Exit automatically when all workflows complete

+### Usage Scenarios

+#### Scenario 1: Monitoring Active Workflows
+When you run octap right after pushing:
+- Individual workflows trigger `check_success` or `check_failure` sounds as they complete
+- When all workflows finish, `complete_success` or `complete_failure` sound plays
+- Both individual and completion sounds are heard

+#### Scenario 2: Checking Already-Completed Workflows
+When workflows finished before you run octap:
+- No individual `check_*` sounds play
+- Only the final `complete_success` or `complete_failure` sound plays
+- Quick feedback on overall result without redundant notifications

 ## Authentication

 octap uses GitHub OAuth Device Flow for authentication.
 On first run: